WePay Terms of Service - United States

 WePay provides hosting and data processing services for Merchants.
 WePay is a Payment Service Provider ("PSP"), not a bank, money transmitter, or Money Services Business ("MSB"), and we do not offer banking or MSB services as defined by the United States Department of Treasury.

 As a PSP, WePay collects, analyzes and relays information generated in connection with payments between Purchasers and Merchants.
-You authorize WePay to provide this information to the Bank in order for the Bank to facilitate payments from Purchasers to Merchants through the Networks, Google Wallet Instant Buy, or the ACH, as applicable.
-As a result, the Bank - and not WePay - actually conducts the settlement of card transactions and payment of Google Wallet Instant Buy and ACH transactions to Merchants.
+You authorize WePay to provide this information to the Bank in order for the Bank to facilitate payments from Purchasers to Merchants through the Networks, or the ACH, as applicable.
+As a result, the Bank - and not WePay - actually conducts the settlement of card transactions and ACH transactions to Merchants.
 WePay does not at any point hold, own or control funds in connection with the Services, nor does WePay transmit money or monetary value.
 In connection with the Services, WePay does not actually or constructively receive, take possession of or hold any money or monetary value for transmission, and does not advertise, solicit or hold itself out as receiving money for transmission.
 The Bank is the party with sole responsibility for conducting the settlement of funds between Purchasers and Merchants.

 You acknowledge that, if you have either (1) $1,000,000 or greater in charge volume in a rolling twelve month period, or (2) greater than $100,000 in American Express charge volume in any three consecutive months, you will be converted to a direct card acceptance relationship with American Express and, upon conversion, you will be bound by the then-current American Express Card acceptance agreement and American Express will set the discount and other fees payable by you for American Express Card acceptance.